Artchibald/WTW-illustrator-script/README.md

 - SOON Extendscript toolkit on Windows

 # How to use

+## Script instructions:

+- Make a coffee, this may take a while.
+- If you run the script again, you should probably delete the previous assets created.
+-  Artboard size must be exactly 256px x 256px.
+- Guides must be on a layer called exactly 'Guides (DO NOT MOVE)'.
+- Make sure there are no spaces in the layer names, use hyphens(-) instead.
+- Make sure all layers and sublayers are invisible and unlocked to avoid bugs. <path>s (sub sub sub layers) should remain visible though in layers panel(this is standard).
+- Make sure all icons are on sublayers inside the layer called 'icons' with correct naming.
+Make sure all colors are on sublayers inside the layer called 'colors' with correct naming.
+- Exported assets will be saved where the .ai file is saved.

 - Use VS code > Main Menu > Terminal > Run build Task > Choose Build or Watch to convert .TS to .JS